 Any spatial operations mentioned in checks pertaining to vector spatial primitives (for example, domain extent polygons, coverage polygons, etc.) must conform to the operations for vector products described in S-158:100.
 Any spatial operators mentioned in checks pertaining to positioning information or grid coordinates or extent must conform to the operations for HDF5 coverage geometries specified in S-158:100.

-For all spatial operators a default tolerance of [TBD] should be applied in validation software.
+For all spatial operators a default tolerance should be applied in validation software as follows:

+For coordinates in decimal degrees – a tolerance of 10-7 degrees or the the precision of the lowest-precision coordinate field, whichever is greater.

+For coordinates in metres (UTM or UPS) – a tolerance of 0.01 m or the precision of the lowest-precision coordinate field being compared, whichever is greater.

+EXAMPLE: If the coordinates of a bounding box in an HDF5 dataset carrier metadata (data type float or double) are being compared to bounding box coordinates in dataset discovery metadata (precision 2 decimal places) then the tolerance should be 0.01 decimal degrees (given that both use decimal degrees as the unit).

 Other Components of this Specification